 Our Club Objectives are:

 - To contribute to the interest, study and progress of the science and art of Amateur Radio with particular emphasis on Mobile operations;

 - To promote social activities among members and their families;

 - To cooperate with and assist the civil authorities to the fullest extent possible in any emergency; and…

 - To foster good will and understanding among radio amateurs.

 The OVMRC came “First” in Canada in the two transmitter class.
-We gained extra points using the “under 30 watt” multiplier and were 18th in North America in a field of 228.
+Extra points were gained extra using the “under 30 watt” multiplier leading to a placement of 18th in North America in a field of 228.
 There were only eight operators so it was quite an accomplishment.
 Our very first “First”.

-The OVMRC sponsored and operated our first Spring Auction.
+The OVMRC sponsored and operated its first Spring Auction.
 All previous auctions were jointly sponsored by our club and the Ottawa Amateur Radio Club (OARC).

 Another “First” in Canada was obtained in the two transmitter class during Field Day.
 This was our “1st First” in the Field Day rise to fame.